Salmon Plumbing Guarantee to ARRIVE ON TIME to your scheduled appointment.

 Remove the drain stopper and use pliers to extract the hair and gunk.

-This is certainly the hands-on approach most want to avoid, unfortunately, sometimes it’s necessary.
+This is certainly the hands-on approach most want to avoid, unfortunately, sometimes it’s necessary if your shower drain is very clogged.

 For this, you’ll need a screwdriver, rubber gloves, a torch and needle-nose pliers.